MichaelARestrepoross/data-seed-class-activity/readme.md

 <img src="digital.png" height="500" width="500">

-You are going to seed your JSON Server with data that you would be able to consume in a frontend application.
+You are going to seed your JSON Server with data that you would be able to consume using CRUD functionality in a fullstack application.

 ## Getting Started